8 Ways to Make Time for Romance No Matter How Busy You Are

 When was the last time you really made time for a romantic evening with your significant other?
 No, we're not talking about just putting on eyeliner for a dinner date or swapping out your usual sweatpants for jeans on movie night.
 We mean real, intentional, thoughtful effort around meaningful one-on-one time with your special someone.
 When was the last time that happened?
 Can't remember?
 We're here to help.

-August is National Romance Awareness Month, so there’s no better time to reprioritize a little low lighting and sweet talkin’ in your relationship.
+There's no better time to reprioritize a little low lighting and sweet talkin' in your relationship.
 We know how crazy life can get, though, so we turned to some experts on love and life for tips.
 Keep reading for their eight specific suggestions on how you can create time and space for romance.
 Heart eyes emojis for days.

 1. Designate device-free time.
 Our obsession with our phones has been known to put a damper on our relationships (you may have heard of “phubbing," or “phone snubbing behavior," which is when we allow ourselves to be distracted by a device while we're spending time with a partner), so it makes perfect sense that putting down those devices is an important step in making romance happen.
 Counselor Jonathan Bennett advises that you and your partner set aside time to turn off both of your phones.
 With these distractions hidden away, you'll more easily find opportunities for romance, even in the most mundane moments.